Sanford Bishop: Tenure

 Bishop is a member of the Congressional Black Caucus, as well as the Blue Dog Democrats, a group of moderate to conservative House Democrats.
-Due to his willingness to work across the aisle, Bishop was ranked the 16th most bipartisan member of the 114th Congress.
+Because of his willingness to work across the aisle, Bishop was ranked the 16th most bipartisan member of the 114th Congress.
 The ranking was part of the Bipartisan Index put forth by The Lugar Center in collaboration with Georgetown University.
 As of 2022, Bishop has voted with President Joe Biden 100% of the time, according to FiveThirtyEight.

 Serving a primarily agricultural district, Bishop has fought to preserve the federal price supports for peanuts, southwest Georgia's most important crop.
 The New York Times quoted the chairman of the agency that administers federal farm programs in Georgia as saying, "It's questionable whether it would have survived without the votes [Bishop] brought to it".
-In 1997, Bishop caused considerable controversy within his own party by cosponsoring a bill by U.S. Representative Ernest Istook to introduce a constitutional amendment to protect religious expression on public property, known as the H. J. Res, 78, the Religious Freedom Amendment.
+In 1997, Bishop caused considerable controversy within his own party by cosponsoring a bill by Representative Ernest Istook to introduce a constitutional amendment to protect religious expression on public property, known as the H. J. Res, 78, the Religious Freedom Amendment.
 The wording of the amendment allowing the practice of religion on public property, most notably public schools:

 To secure the people's fight to acknowledge God according to the dictates of conscience: The people's right to pray and to recognize their religious beliefs, heritage and traditions shall not be infringed.
 The Government shall not require any person to join in prayer or other religious activity, prescribe school prayers, discriminate against religion, or deny equal access to a benefit on account of religion ...
 The people's right to pray and to recognize their religious beliefs, heritage, or traditions on public property, including schools, shall not be infringed.